 In all reality though, it is a matter of preference in what you might have in mind regarding your interest in a kitten/cat, along with that of the hypoallergenic trait if that might be an important factor to the individual.

 For more information regarding the Long-haired theory and length of the hair please

-read the archived article below, from a very old and past Balinese cat breeder named, Nellie Sparrow:
+and read the archived article below written by a very old and past Balinese cat breeder named, Nellie Sparrow:

 For the past decades, there has been some argument and debate as to the actual standard of the Balinese cat breed, like that of the Siamese.
 Currently, there are many confusing terms applied to the Siamese and Balinese breed and they include: old-style, traditional, classic, apple-head, and modern/wedge-head.

 If we look at ancient texts and past records, the Siamese and Balinese cat’s appearance was that of the “old-style” or traditional appearance.
 When they first emerged as a cat breed in the United States coming from England, Thailand, and nearby Asian countries in the late 1800s, these cats were full in head and in body appearance.
 The Balinese cats bred and promoted by Marion Dorsey, Helen Smith, and Sylvia Holland, were also that of the full appearance with rounded heads that resembled the presently recognized-style/traditional or apple-headed appearance.

 Nowadays, we're seeing Siamese and Balinese cats with a different appearance due to the support of cat registries who find the new modern look appealing.
 Modern or “wedge-head” Siamese/Balinese cats are currently the face of many cat registries here in the United States and in Europe, where we can often see them at show rings.
 In order for a traditional Balinese cat to be considered for or enter a show competition, they would need to compete through the Household Pet Class; what a disgrace for a purebred cat breed!